akoyabio/phenoptr/README.md

 ### Learning R

-R is a powerful and popular environment for data manipulation.
+R is a powerful and popular environment for data manipulation and statistical analysis.
 Search for [learn R](https://www.google.com/search?q=learn+r) to find many resources for beginners.